 Health Savings Account

-The HSA is only available to those in a qualifying health care plan.
+The HSA is only available to employees in a qualifying health care plan.
 At the university, our qualifying plan is the HDHP.
 While the university provides convenient payroll deductions for the HSA, all aspects of managing and maintaining the account as well as complying with IRS guidelines remain the responsibility of the employee.

 Dependents are not eligible to enroll in their own HSAs.
 However, employees can use their HSA funds for tax-qualified dependents.
 Employees cannot use their HSA funds for non-tax-qualified dependents (i.e. FIPs).